Prepare for Humanitarian Action

 What we offer

 The academy for humanitarian action offers a wide range of different training courses on topics related to humanitarian action and international collaboration.
 The trainings are carried out by aha members and by external providers who have proven expertise in selected areas.
 Our curriculum is based on the indicated needs of target communities and will be continuously updated and adapted in collaboration with experts from different practical and academic disciplines.
-Click here to get an overview of our current course offer.
+Click here to get an overview of our current course offer or here to download a pdf version of our course curriculum for 2024.
 Participating in several courses of the curriculum will allow you to gain a “Certificate of Advanced Studies” (CAS).

 Aktion Deutschland HilftRUBInstitut für Friedenssicherungsrecht und Humanitäres VölkerrechtFH MünsterKompetenzzentrum Humanitäre HilfeAkademie der Ruhr-Universität Bochum